This article will cover:

 - Peakon will notify the manager once they have improved the priority by nudging them to move focus elsewhere

 Strengths can also have a strong impact on engagement.
-Below we can see that employees' have a sense of accomplishment in their roles.
+Below we can see that employees have a sense of being supported by management in their roles.

 As a leader, you can view your strengths as the things that are important to your employees, while being confident that you’re doing well in these areas.